makrai/notes/tsvetkov15-eval-vector-subspace-align.md

 # 2 Linguistic Dimension Word Vectors

-* we exploit an existing semantic resource—SemCor (Miller et al., 1993)
+* we exploit an existing semantic resource—SemCor (Miller+ 1993)
 * we construct a set of linguistic word vectors,
-* details are given in the rest of this section;
+* details are given in the rest of this section
 * table 1 shows an example of the vectors
 * WordNet (Fellbaum, 1998, WN)
   * partitions nouns and verbs into [supersenses i.e.] coarse semantic cats